NashWellington/NNES/compatibility.md

 ## Battletoads
 * Game freezes at the start of level 2

+## Balloon Fight

+## Bases Loaded II

 ## Bionic Commando

+## Burai Fighter
+* Mapper 4, 32K PRG-ROM, 32K CHR-ROM
+* Fails to boot, plays random noise

 ## Castlevania

 ## Contra

+## Crystalis
+* Mapper 4, 256K PRG-ROM, 128K CHR-ROM
+* crashes on $42 at PC $C50B
+* Battery is set to true in the header, so maybe this is supposed to have PRG-NV-RAM?

 ## Donkey Kong
+* Mario's jumps sound wrong (some have ascending pitch, some descending)

 ## Double Dragon